c-blake/hldiff/README.md

 After writing it, a secondary motivation emerged.
 The core difflib part of this package is ~100x faster than the Python impl.
 Applied to highlighting, this yields a useful trait.
-Since `hldiff` is typically 2-7x faster than `git log -p`, if you have >=1.5 free CPU cores (a common case for me) then `git log -p |
+Since `hldiff` is typically 2-7x faster than unadorned `git log -p`, if you have >=1.5 free CPU cores (common for me) then `git log -p
-hldiff` should take *no more real time* than `git log -p` (which can take an annoyingly long time itself).
+| hldiff` takes *no more real time* than `git log -p` (which can take a long
+time itself).
 I found no other package with a similar "no extra time" trait.

 Assuming 2 free CPU cores, such a program would need to be no more than 2x slower than `hldiff`.
 E.g., Perl `diff-so-fancy` is 9..12x slower.
 Meanwhile